 On-screen help and diagnostic text

-Diagnostic text and information is available for better understanding of whether applications are operating as directed.
+Diagnostic text and information are available for better understanding of whether applications are operating as directed.

 A. Next run page